 Systemic or topical

 Systemic weed killers attack the entire plant, including the roots.
-Topical herbicides, on the other hand, only kill the areas that the weed killer is applied to.
+Topical herbicides, on the other hand, only kill the areas where the weed killer is applied.

 Persistent or non-persistent

 Persistent weed killers stay active after you apply them to prevent future weeds.
 Non-persistent weed killers don’t offer ongoing weed control.

 How to Apply Weed Killer